cerb/cerb.github.io/_packages/facebook-page-bot.md

 <img src="/assets/images/guides/facebook/plugin/cerb-and-facebook.png" class="screenshot">
 </div>

-# Configure the Facebook plugin
+# Configure the Facebook service

-If you haven't already, follow [these instructions](/guides/integrations/facebook/configure-plugin/) to install and configure the Facebook plugin, and add your first connected account.
+If you haven't already, follow [these instructions](/guides/integrations/facebook/) to configure the Facebook service and add your first connected account.

 # Import the package